Amazon Ads Campaign Builder for KDP: A Complete Five-Campaign Portfolio in Five Minutes

 Portfolio generator

 The five campaigns are generated based on steps one through three.
-Each campaign is named, structured, and bid according to its match type and your ACOS target.
-This is the step where the architecture is created — you can review the campaign structure before proceeding to export.
+Each campaign is named, structured, and bid according to its match type and your chosen objective, with the budget split (30% Auto / 20% Broad / 25% Phrase / 20% Exact / 5% Defence) applied automatically.
+This is the step where the architecture is created — you can review every campaign’s bids, ad group, and keyword distribution before proceeding to export.

 Step 5